Thomas

 Credit: US Rep. Val Hoyle

-Credit: US Rep. Lori Chavez-DeRemer
+Credit: US Rep. Lori Janelle Bynum

-district 5 - U.S. rep. lori chavez-deremer (R)
+district 5 - U.S. rep. janelle bynum (d)

-Thomas Take: Nudging Republican
+Thomas Take: Nudging Democrat

 Website